Angie Stone discography

-In 2005, Stone began recording what as expected to become her fourth regular album, but was eventually transferred to her first compilation album Stone Hits: The Very Best of Angie Stone which compromised songs from her first three albums.
+In 2005, Stone began recording what was expected to become her fourth regular album, but was eventually transferred to her first compilation album Stone Hits: The Very Best of Angie Stone which compromised songs from her first three albums.
 With "I Wasn't Kidding", the album produced one single.
 Following her departure from J Records, Stone signed with Stax Records and released The Art of Love & War.
 The album debuted at number eleven on the US Billboard 200, selling 45,000 copies in its first week, becoming Stone's highest-charting album in the United States, as well as her first and only album to top the Top R&B/Hip-Hop Albums chart.
 Lead single "Baby", a duet with Betty Wright, became her second number-one hit on the US Adult R&B Songs and was followed by two further singles.
 Elsewhere, The Art of Love & War failed to chart noticeably.
 Stone's second effort with Stax, her fifth studio album Unexpected, was released in November 2009.
 A commercial failure, the album debuted and peaked at number 133 on the US Billboard 200.
 "I Ain't Hearin' U", the album's lead single reached number 14 on Billboard's Adult R&B Songs.